• Skip to primary navigation

 Air fryer broccoli on a small white plate with pink and white flowers in the background

-Why I love this
+Why I Love this Recipe

 I am a big fan of roasted vegetables.
 I’ve roasted (and posted) carrots, cabbage and Brussels sprouts.
 The combination of crispy edges with tender insides is irresistible to me.